-I am relentlessly curious, I trust everyone and live for new adventures, flying to far off places, being a stranger or outcast in another country.
+I am relentlessly curious, I trust everyone and live for new adventures, flying to far off places, being a stranger or outcast in another country or in trying something new.
 I enjoy feeling out-of-place and forced to interact or overcome my fears.
 I like being alone because alone doesn’t mean lonely to me.
 I love traveling like a local and I want to travel to understand the world.

 As a child, I remember journaling lists of 100 places I wanted to see before I die, and now, I am seeing that list get smaller and smaller.

 You can spend your time reading books about the world, but you will see nothing.
 There is so much more to experience by actually living it, not just by reading it.
-Each person will have their own ideals for what experiencing another culture means to them.
+Each person will have their own ideals for what breaking out of one’s comfort zone means to them.

 If that means eating rice and curry in Sri Lanka – sounds great.
 If means adapting to strange and unusual toilets in Asia – time to squat.
 If I can’t speak Burmese, let’s interact with children through Polaroid pictures.
 And if it means trying the national sport like Muay Thai in Thailand – give me some gloves!

 I am not a luxury traveler.
 I’m also not a “survive on $15-dollars-a-day” traveler, but I like a good medium.
 It’s important for me to eat healthy and to be able to get around independently (Ahem..scooter please).